swetakadam/DemoApplication/README.md

 4. Repository pattern. (done)
 5. Animations using MotionLayout.
 (Done)
 6. Add unit tests (to do)
-7. Add pagination component (done)
+7. Add pagination component (done -- will fetch pages till the last page is reached)
 8. Use Android Navigation Component (Done)
 9. Use Android Livedata Component (Done)
 10. Add shared transitions (Done)